getsentry/sentry/src/sentry/pipeline/README.md

  * The `NestedPipelineView` is itself a `PipelineView` and should be used directly in the list of pipeline views returned by a provider.

- * When a nested pipleine completes, it very importantly does *not* call the `finish_pipeline` method on the pipeline itself, instead the state is bound into the parent pipeline.
+ * When a nested pipeline completes, it very importantly does *not* call the `finish_pipeline` method on the pipeline itself, instead the state is bound into the parent pipeline.

  * Nested pipelines use the "single view"

-An exmaple of a nested pipeline looks like:
+An example of a nested pipeline looks like:

 ```python
 def get_pipeline_views(self):